 to reduce the pain felt by the lamb; however, lidocaine is not

 available for purchase over-the-counter.
+The new Numnuts® tool provides pain relief at the same time it bands.
 As with banding tails,

 lambs should be protected against tetanus via passive immunity